EOC-dev/EOC-dev.github.io/_posts/2024-01-21-fuzzyspeed.md

 \text{speed} = \frac{\text{distance}}{\text{time}}
 $$

-Whereas in our case we use the ultrasonic sensor to send out a sound pulse when the TRIGGER pin is high, then record the time when it recieves it and the ECHO pin is high.
-Thus our equation becomes:
+Whereas in our case we use the ultrasonic sensor to send out a sound pulse when the TRIGGER pin is set high, then record the time when it recieves it and the ECHO pin is high.
+The speed of sound is a constant, and thus our equation becomes:

 $$
-\text{distance} = \frac{\text{ElapsedTime} \times 34300}{2}
+\text{distance} = \frac{\text{(TimeSignalRecieved - TimeSignalSent)} \times 34300}{2}
 $$

 The code then defines the function for the Ultrasonic Sensor function: